mbikyaw/mbinfo-figure/README.md

 Figure images are stored in Google Cloud Storage bucket.

+## Using

+Use WordPress shortcode `mbinfo-figure` to display figure in box.

+For example:

+    [mbinfo-figure name="actin"] This is main text.
+Figure box will be the left.

+Require attribute:

+* name - figure page name

+Optional attribute

+* position - valid values are 'left' (default), 'right' and 'center'.
+* size - valid values are 'small' (default), 'medium', 'large' and 'original'.

 ## Setup

 Set Google API Server key for MBInfo Figure plugin by using WP-CLI

-    wp option mbinfo-figure-gapi-key 'xxxx'
+    wp option set mbinfo-figure-gapi-key 'xxxx'

 ## Management

 Use command line runner to manage images and maintenance.

+Loading image meta data from GCS to wordpress

+    wp mbi-figure load

 For detail, check out:

     wp help mbi-figure